SmileyTash/TashPythonCourse/README.md

 ## Contributing

 We welcome contributions to this course!
 If you have a suggestion or improvement, please feel free to open an issue or submit a pull request.

+## Tash testing out GitHub functionality

+This is new for me :)